 Gott sei gelobet und gebenedeiet

 Gott sei gelobet und gebenedeiet.
 Martin Luther* (1483-1546).
 The first stanza dates from pre-Reformation times.
 It is a ‘Doppel-Leise’ (Jenny, Luthers geistliche Lieder, no. 4, pp. 163-4), with ‘Kyrieleyson’ occurring twice in each stanza (lines 5 and 10).
 It is ascribed to ‘Medingen, ca. 1350’ in EG. Luther added two further stanzas to make a hymn first published in Ein Enchiridion oder Handbuchleyn (Erfurt, 1524), now EG 214.
-The title was simply ‘Der gesang Got sey gelobet’ (Wackernagel, Das Deutsche Kirchenlied III.
+The Hymnal 1982 Companion attributes the music to a Miltenberger Processionale of the 13th century, adapted in Geistliches Gesangbüchlein (1524).
+The title of this hymn was simply ‘Der gesang Got sey gelobet’ (Wackernagel, Das Deutsche Kirchenlied III.
 10).
-As in his treatment of other Leisen, Luther used the melody of the original (Jenny, p.
-163).
-A translation of this hymn, ‘Gud vare lovad!
-Han som i sin godhet’,...
+As in...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.